 Weight: 3.9kg (walnut)

-What it offers: Several features work together to give smooth, full-power, consistent shooting – a balanced mainspring, guide and piston system, on synthetic bearings to reduce friction.
-Less energy lost to friction means higher efficiency, easier cocking and reduced recoil.
+What it offers: Smooth, powerful and consistent shooting is achieved by different features working together.
+These are a balanced mainspring, guide and piston system, on synthetic bearings to reduce friction.
+This means higher efficiency, easier cocking and reduced recoil as less energy is lost to friction.

-We like: If you want a quality air rifle that is self-powered, free of compressed air tanks and charging connectors then this is the one for you.
+Why you should buy it: This is a quality air rifle that is self-powered, free of compressed air tanks and charging connectors

 Walther Rotex MR8 Varmint